home

 Le Mary Celeste

-As soon as you arrive, you'll be charmed by this neighborhood hotel-restaurant with a large terrace overlooking a beautiful square.
-Here, there is no noise, which is quite pleasant when you're in the center of Paris.
-The service is young and relaxed, and the menu is colorful and seafood-based.
-The grilled knives are to die for!
+As soon as you arrive, you'll fall in love with this neighborhood hotel-restaurant that boasts a huge terrace overlooking a charming square.
+It's wonderfully peaceful here, which is quite a treat in the heart of Paris.
+The service is young and relaxed, and the menu is colorful and full of fresh flavors.
+The grilled knives are absolutely delicious!

 Edgar